WillyAguilaPalleja/ARQSOFT-Spreadsheet/README.md

 # DISCLAIMER
 ## IMPORTANT!
-When passing the marker, please make sure that the file in marker/SpreadsheetMarkerForStudents/markerrun/marker_save_test.s2v gets **deleted**, because in our project, if we try to save a file with a name that corresponds to another file in local, it gets caught as an error.
+- When passing the marker, please make sure that the file in marker/SpreadsheetMarkerForStudents/markerrun/marker_save_test.s2v gets **deleted**, because in our project, if we try to save a file with a name that corresponds to another file in local, it gets caught as an error.

-marker/SpreadsheetMarkerForStudents/markerrun/load_test.py, in Line 104 column 96
+- marker/SpreadsheetMarkerForStudents/markerrun/load_test.py, in Line 104 column 96, we added a comment because we think there was an error.
+In this position, there was a comma (,) instead of a semicolon (;) which by the context we think it was meant to be a semicolon If this is not the case, please remove it and sorry for the inconvenience.

-marker/SpreadsheetMarkerForStudents/markerrun/circular_dependencies_test.py, in L108.
+- marker/SpreadsheetMarkerForStudents/markerrun/circular_dependencies_test.py, in L108.
 There is an error stating that we have a circular dependency when it's not true